ktorio/ktor-documentation/topics/https-redirect.md

 The code above installs the `%plugin_name%` plugin with the default configuration.

->When behind a reverse proxy, you need to install the `ForwardedHeaderSupport` or the `XForwardedHeaderSupport` plugin to detect HTTPS requests properly.
+>When behind a reverse proxy, you need to install the `ForwardedHeader` or the `XForwardedHeader` plugin to detect HTTPS requests properly.
 If you get infinite redirect after installing one of these plugins, check out [this FAQ entry](FAQ.xml#infinite-redirect) for more details.
 >
 {type="note"}